The short life and tragic death of Johann Conrad Muehleisen, Part I

 - Ancestry.com.
 U.S., Find A Grave Index, 1600s-Current [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2012.
 Original data: Find A Grave.

-- Ancestry.com, 1870 United States Federal Census, St Joseph Ward 2, Buchanan, Missouri; Roll: M593_762; Page: 474B; Image: 334086; Family History Library Film: 552261.
+- Ancestry.com, 1870 United States Federal Census, St Joseph Ward 2, Buchanan, Missouri; Roll: M593_762; Page: 474B; Image: 334086; FHL Film: 552261.

-- For one example, see “Death of an Old Citizen,” St. Joseph Weekly Herald, St. Joseph, Missouri, 12 Feb 1885, Page 2, col. 1.
+- “Death of an Old Citizen,” St. Joseph Weekly Herald, St. Joseph, Missouri, 12 Feb 1885, p.
+2, col. 1.
 Retrieved from Newspapers.com.

-- An example of JC’s full name can be found in Wuerttemberg, Germany, Baptisms and Burials, Bortlingen u Zell, Taufen, Heiraten u Tote, p.
+- Wuerttemberg, Germany, Baptisms and Burials, Bortlingen u Zell, Taufen, Heiraten u Tote, p.
 81. Retrieved from Ancestry.com.
 Württemberg, Germany, Lutheran Baptisms, Marriages, and Burials, 1500-1985 [database on-line].
 Provo, UT, USA: Ancestry.com Operations, Inc., 2016.
 Original data: Lutherische Kirchenbücher, 1500-1985.

-- Ancestry.com and The Church of Jesus Christ of Latter-day Saints, 1880 United States Federal Census, Deadwood, Lawrence, Dakota Territory; Roll: 113; Family History Film: 1254113; Page: 50D; Enumeration District: 120; Image: 0220.
+- Ancestry.com and The Church of Jesus Christ of Latter-day Saints, 1880 United States Federal Census, Deadwood, Lawrence, Dakota Territory; Roll: 113; FHL Film: 1254113; Page: 50D; Enumeration District: 120; Image: 0220.

-- Knights of Pythias, The Black Hills Daily Times, Deadwood, South Dakota, 28 June 1884, p.
+- “Knights of Pythias,” The Black Hills Daily Times, Deadwood, South Dakota, 28 Jun 1884, p.
 2 col. 3.
 Retrieved from Newspapers.com.

 - The Weekly Pioneer-Times, Deadwood, South Dakota, 14 May 1880, p.
 4, col. 2.
 Retrieved from Newspapers.com.

-- District Court, The Black Hills Daily Times, 7 Feb 1883, p.
+- “District Court,” The Black Hills Daily Times, 7 Feb 1883, p.
 3, col. 5.
 Retrieved from Newspapers.com.
-(Note: A summons was issued to Mrs. Muehleisen just prior to the granting of the divorce, but she probably did not receive that summons in time to appear in court.)
+(Note: A summons was issued to Mrs. Muehleisen prior to the granting of the divorce, but she probably did not receive it in time to appear.)

 - Dix, Gary.
-Dix/Muehleisen Genealogy Database, The Ancestors of Gary and Karen Dix.
-Retrieved from http://freepages.genealogy.rootsweb.ancestry.com/~gdix/muehleisen/fam_fredrich_muehleisen.htm.
+“Dix/Muehleisen Genealogy Database, The Ancestors of Gary and Karen Dix,” http://freepages.genealogy.rootsweb.ancestry.com/~gdix/muehleisen/fam_fredrich_muehleisen.htm.